ZEISSER.COM

 here

-MARKETING IN A POST-TIVO WORLD
+MARKETING IN A POST-TIVO WORLD Sept 2002

 Click here to read full article.

 IS THE WEB "KILLING" THE CATALOG BUSINESS?
+May 2008

 Lillian Vernon, Sharper Image, and Red Envelope filed for Chapter 11 bankruptcy protection in early 2008.
 At the same time, Bloomingdale’s closed its catalog business.
 Were those isolated incidents, or is there a common pattern behind their failures, perhaps the impact of the web?
 It would be hard to deny the impact of the internet on the catalog industry, or the parallels with the magazine publishing business.
 The analogy with the magazine industry may help explains how the web’s impact need not be uniformly negative on all catalogs, and could be negligible and even positive in certain cases.